tomeeeS/ScrollPickerDemo/README.md

 * Bold text.

 #### <a name="EaseOfUse"/>Ease of use
-* You can set an arbitrary Collection with setItems(..).
+* You can set an arbitrary JVM Collection (List, Set, etc) with setItems(..).
 In case of Ints the value you'll get back will be the selected int item itself, in the other cases it will be the item's index and the items will be displayed with toString().
 So for example all of these work when you give them to setItems(..):
 ```kotlin
     val numbers: List< Int > = listOf(-5, 3, -15, 7, 4, -50, 2, 70)